hegde-atri/dotfiles/README.md

 ```
 *if not you may need to change stow's target and home dir*

+For background blur to work, make sure you run picom with the experimental backends flag(like in the bspwmrc file).

 ## Dependencies

-- The bspwm/sxhkd config relies on rofi config
+- The bspwm/sxhkd config relies on rofi config, and also custom scripts.
+- custom scripts relies on pywal, pywalfox and also zathura-pywal.
+- ranger config requires ueberzug.

 ## Credits

 - Rofi config is a modifed + themed version of rofi themes by adi1090x on [github](https://github.com/adi1090x/rofi).
 - mpv config is from Tsuba's config on [github](https://github.com/Tsubajashi/mpv-settings).
 - Firefox config is using [firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks.git) by MrOtherGuy on github.

+## Repository

+This repository is on both [github](https://github.com/hegde-atri/.dotfiles) and also gitlab [gitlab](https://github.com/linux_things).
+You will also find my wallpapers in gitlab.